durudex/go-polybase/docs/README.md

 # `go-polybase`

+Implementation of the Polybase database client on Go.

 ## Setup

 To get the [`go-polybase`](https://github.com/durudex/go-polybase) module, you need to have or install Go version >= [1.18](https://go.dev/dl/).
 To check your current version of Go, use the `go version` command.